 The greatest athlete ever said in his autobiography that he eats about 12,000 calories a day.
 Twelve thousand.
 Even for a fat guy, that would be tough to accomplish.
-But his metabolism, workout regimen and the fact that he has made a deal with the devil, burns off the calories.
+But his metabolism, workout regimen and the fact that he has made a deal with the devil, burn off the calories.

 Me?
 I eat seven Cheerios and gain 18 pounds.

-So in the spirit of the Olympic Games, and in honor of Phelps’ 137 gold medals, I decided it’s time to come up with some events for the Fat Man Olympics that would turn me into a hero.
+So in the spirit of the Olympic Games, and in honour of Phelps’ 137 gold medals, I decided it’s time to come up with some events for the Fat Man Olympics that would turn me into a hero.
 I’m not talking about these speed-eating events that skinny Japanese guys win.
 No, I’m talking a TRUE test of fattitude.

 The Fat Man Olympics

 Some people point to the belly-flop as the true Fat Man’s watersport event — but that hurts.
 The cannonball, on the other hand, affects everyone else.
 A perfect “10.0” cannonball should induce a concussion.
 Water displacement makes for an easy measurement, too.

 How many minutes can you stop breathing at random points in between snores throughout the night?
 I once stopped breathing for a whole weekend, then I smelled someone cooking bacon and it revived me in time for brunch.
 I bet you didn’t know that 22 million Americans have sleep apnea!
 However surgery isn’t the only option.
 Often a special mouthpiece can help patients get back to a restful sleep.

 Who can sit in a wicker chair and NOT break it the longest?